aatif24/feed/README.md

 ### Runing API server

+- Within `data` directory in root directory you will find `feeds 25-07-20.sql` file, import it to your database.
 - `cd backend/` : to go to the api service folder.
 - `cp .example.env .env` : it will create a copy of .env file and your DB credentials to make it secure